Soil Investigation Services

 Test pit excavation and logging

 The test is named after Maurice Lugeon (1933), a Swiss geologist who first formulated the test.
 Basically, the Lugeon test is a constant head permeability type test carried out in an isolated part of a borehole.
-The results provide information about hydraulic conductivity of the rock mass including the rock matrix and the discontinuities.
+The results provide information about the hydraulic conductivity of the rock mass including the rock matrix and the discontinuities.
+The test is carried out as specified in ASTM D6028 / D6028M – 20.

 Field Density Test (FDT)